Vietnam.vn - Nền tảng quảng bá Việt Nam

 Protesters chanted slogans such as “Remove the embargo” and “We will never surrender,” and waved Cuban flags in a show of solidarity.

-The Cuban government has repeatedly expressed frustration with President Biden’s failure to lift restrictions imposed by former President Trump during his first term, and Cuban officials have recently warned that the island nation should prepare for even harsher sanctions when Trump returns to the White House next month.
+The Cuban government has repeatedly expressed disappointment that President Biden has not lifted the restrictions imposed by former President Trump during his first term.
+Recently, Cuban officials warned that the island nation needs to prepare for even harsher sanctions when Trump returns to the White House next month.

-“Biden has harshly and ruthlessly applied the policies that Trump established during his term,” Cuban President Díaz-Canel said at the rally.
+“Biden has harshly and ruthlessly applied the policy that Trump established during his term,” Cuban President Díaz-Canel said at the rally.

-He also called on President Biden to reverse Trump’s decision to list Cuba as a state sponsor of terrorism – a move that makes it difficult for Cuba to engage in international financial transactions.
+He also called on President Biden to reverse Mr. Trump’s decision to list Cuba as a state sponsor of terrorism – a move that makes it difficult for Cuba to participate in international financial transactions.

-Cuban leaders and people protest against the arrest warrant at the US embassy photo 2
+Cuban leaders and people protest against the lockdown order at the US Embassy, photo 2

-Cubans protest in front of the U.S. Embassy against the U.S. embargo in Havana, Cuba on December 20, 2024.
-(Photo courtesy of AP, not for re-release)
+Cubans protest in front of the US Embassy against the US embargo in Havana, Cuba on December 20, 2024.
+(Photo copyrighted by AP, not for re-release)

 This is the first time in more than a decade that Cuba has held a large-scale march in front of the US diplomatic headquarters, demonstrating the country's increasingly tough stance against Washington's policies.

-The Cuban government blames US sanctions as the main cause of the island's severe economic crisis, which includes daily power outages, double-digit inflation and severe shortages of basic goods, clean water and fuel.
+The Cuban government blames US sanctions as the main cause of the island nation's severe economic crisis, which includes daily power outages, double-digit inflation and severe shortages of basic goods, clean water and fuel.

-The protest was seen as a strong signal from Cuba as the country prepares for greater challenges under a second Trump term.
+The protest was seen as a strong signal from Cuba, as the country prepares for greater challenges under a second term for Trump.

 Cao Phong (according to Reuters, TheStar, AP)